World Cup Tips: Best Golden Boot Betting Odds & Predictions On Top Scorer

 World Cup Golden Boot Tips:

-Four prolific forwards will engage in a four-way battle to win the World Cup Golden Boot when Argentina take on France in the final in the earlier hours of Monday morning.
+Four prolific forwards will engage in a four-way battle to win the World Cup Golden Boot when Argentina take on France in the final on Sunday.

 Most betting sites make Lionel Messi the odds-on favourite after he scored from the penalty spot in La Albiceleste’s 3-0 victory over Croatia in the semi-finals.

 That moved the Argentina captain level with PSG teammate Kylian Mbappe on five goals apiece for the tournament.

 They are now one clear of Olivier Giroud and Julian Alvarez, who have each scored four goals while playing alongside their more vaunted compatriots.

 Alvarez is a 25/1 outsider with William Hill, but he is the one surging with momentum, having banged in four goals in his last four games.

 It promises to offer an intriguing sideshow to the main event on Sunday, and we have assessed each man’s chances of seizing individual glory on the greatest stage of all.